open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `uuid()`

-The `uuid` function generated a v4 uuid string.
+The `uuid` function generates a v4 uuid string.

 ## Converters